openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Conflict of Interest

-Any person involved with the management of an incident report must immediately notify the CoC Team in writing and recuse themselves from the process if they have been involved in the incident itself or have any other conflict of interest with any of the involved parties (e.g. same employer).
+Any person involved with the management of an incident report must immediately notify the CoC Team in writing and recuse themselves from the process if they have been involved in the incident itself or have any other conflict of interest with any of the involved parties (e.g. same employer, knowledge of private information that could impact their decision-making, etc.).

 ## Enforcement